 Extreme sports such as snowboarding have become more and more popular over the last 20 years, and don’t seem to be letting up any time soon.
 While many people participate in these sports solely for recreation or enjoyment, you would be amazed at how physically challenging snowboarding is!

-Similar to surfing or longboarding, snowboarding truly is an excellent workout, and these tips below will help you become an even better snowboarder in no time at all!
+Similar to surfing, stand up paddle boarding, or longboarding, snowboarding truly is an excellent workout, and these tips below will help you become an even better snowboarder in no time at all!

 Core Exercises for Snowboarding